 Accreditation is a process to assure you that the Civil or Environmental Engineering degree you earn at UConn can be trusted to prepare you for your career objectives, including gaining employment as an engineer after graduating and eventually becoming licensed as a Professional Engineer (PE).
 Both the Civil and Environmental Engineering programs at UConn are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Program educational objectives describe what graduates are expected to attain within a few years after graduation.

 The Civil Engineering undergraduate program educational objectives are to prepare our alumni/ae with the knowledge and skills needed to:

-- actively contribute to the practice and profession of engineering in the public or private sectors in the technical areas of environmental, geotechnical, structural, transportation, and water resources engineering;
+- actively contribute to the practice and profession of engineering, including management and administration, in the public, private or academic sectors in the technical areas of construction, environmental, geotechnical, structural, transportation, and water resources engineering;

-- follow a path that can lead to licensure as professional engineers who design and construct solutions to civil engineering problems in the natural and built environments; and
+- follow a path towards leadership in the profession that can include licensure as professional engineers who design and construct solutions to civil engineering problems in the natural and built environments; and

 - practice life-long learning through post-graduate and professional education.